krishNA2000000/C-Programs/README.md

     return 0;
 }

+Key Points
+Type Casting from float to int removes the fractional part.

+% 10 operation is used to get the last digit of an integer.

+Works for positive and negative floating-point numbers:

+For -123.45, integral part is -123, rightmost digit is -3.

+(Optional: abs() can be used to get positive digit if desired)

 // modify the above program to display the two right-most digits of the integral part of the number
 #include <stdio.h>